yukikoafuso/yukikoafuso.github.io/_posts/2017-06-11-project-game-time-bundles.markdown

 - Game Time Bundles is a seasonal marketing campaign focused around the football season and watching great games on great TVs
 - Drive TV & sound bar sales on VIZIO.com through bundle promotions
+- View landing page [here](/images/posts/vizio-gametime-landing-page.html) (please note: since the landing page was only live on vizio.com for the duration of the campaign, I've linked to a copy of the page instead)

 <br>
 - Software / Languages: Photoshop, Magento, HTML, CSS, FileZilla